ellakoa/postcard-poem/content/posts/all-aflutter.md

   Waiting patiently for their butterfly hosts.

   As the sun's heat kisses the ground
-  The Downs are alive, activity abounds.
+  The Downs come alive, activity abounds.

   Glimpse flashes of flight
   in the bright morning light,